iModeljsJumpStart/imodeljsjumpstart.github.io/challenges/challenge-imodel-console.md

 ## Summary

 By completing this you will learn how to:
-- Registering a new project to be used with the imodel console.
+- Create a new imodel to be used with the imodel console.
 - Query for specific properties in an ECClass.
 - Join classes for additional information.
 - Add conditions to find specific elements.